seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **LUCIO**
 *\[Aside to ISABELLA]*
-Give’t not o’er so: to him
+Give't not o'er so: to him
 again, entreat him;
 Kneel down before him, hang upon his gown:
 You are too cold; if you should need a pin,